ljdursi/dursi-blog/_posts/2017-05-28-julia-vs-chapel.md

 require a lot of bookkeeping to use; both Chapel and Dask are much more straightforward.

-The on-node timings here aren't even close took in Chapel - not that different from Julia (I'll update this post soon with some scaling tests), Chapel benefits dramatically from being able to use multiple levels of parallelism, and with no extra work;
+The one-node timings here aren't even close.
+By forcing Chapel to run on each core separately, the performance isn't that different than Julia.
+But when informed that there is one "locale" and letting it sort out the details, Chapel benefits dramatically from being able to use multiple levels of parallelism, and with no extra work;
-one a single 8-processor node, running a 1000x1000 grid with all cores takes the following amount of time:
+on a single 8-processor node, running a 1000x1000 grid with all cores takes the following amount of time:

 <table style="border: 1px solid black; margin: 0 auto; border-collapse:collapse;">